 I am a PhD student and research assistant at La Trobe University’s Australian Research Centre in Sex, Health and Society.
 My PhD research explores how life writing can be used by young LGBTIQA+ people in the process of meaning-making around identity.

-I am presenting my PhD research at the Queer Legacies, New Solidarities conference.
-It will run from 22-24 November 2018 at Deakin University and the State Library of Victoria.
+On 23 November 2018, I am presenting my PhD research at the Queer Legacies, New Solidarities conference.
+The conference will run from 22-24 November 2018 and will be held at Deakin University and the State Library of Victoria.

 On 11 November, I presented at the Australian Lesbian and Gay Archives’ 17th Australian Homosexual Histories Conference, held at the University of Adelaide.